Team-Debug-Band/GuideWire-Insurance-App/README.md

 ### 1. Multi-Category, Multi-Platform Income Reconciliation

 Most insurance prototypes pick one persona and one platform.
-GigShield aggregates income across multiple platforms (food + grocery + e-commerce) for a single worker.
+SurelyAI aggregates income across multiple platforms (food + grocery + e-commerce) for a single worker.
 This is not just a product feature — it changes the risk model, the fraud detection approach, and the coverage calculation in fundamental ways.
 A worker earning Rs.
 5,000 across two platforms has a different risk profile and fraud signature than one earning Rs.
 5,000 from a single platform, and our model captures this through the `platform_mix_risk` modifier.

 ### 2. Coordinated Syndicate Detection (Zone Fraud Alerts)